 While you are in this more relaxed state, massage begins to stimulate your senses.
 Soon, happy endorphins are released runs amok.

 Remember that scene in Disney’s Fantasia where Mickey Mouse is the Sorcerer’s Apprentice?
 He instructs brooms to carry water-filled buckets from A to B and it basically ends in chaos, well, the lymphatic system is like that – minus the chaos and minus the buckets.
 Oh and minus Mickey Mouse too.

-In essence the Lymphatic System transports and balances your fluids and helps ward off all manner of poxes, lurgies and diseases.
-A detox massage helps the lymphatic system by reducing swelling and helps with the elimination of waste to boot.
-Click here for more detox tips.
+In essence the Lymphatic System transports and balances your fluids and helps ward off all manner of poxes and diseases.

 “The endocrine system is like an immensely powerful dictatorship, issuing sweeping edicts that all must obey,” so says the Professor of Cognitive Biology at the University of Vienna, Tecumseh Fitch.
 And it’s a perfect analogy.

 The endocrine system is comprised of glands that produce and emit hormones into your bloodstream.